When users click on your product, they're sent to a landing page on your website for that product. Set the URL for this landing page with the link

 - Use your verified domain name.
 Make sure that you use the domain name that you verified (during account setup or through the Website Verification tab).
-Learn more about how to verify and claim your domain name.
+Learn more about how to verify and claim your domain name

 - Make sure that your URL can be crawled by Google.
 For example, ensure that your robots.txt file is configured correctly.
-Learn more about robots.txt files.
+Learn more about robots.txt files

-&, then replace it with
+&), then replace it with

-These are best practices that can help you go beyond the basic requirements to optimise your product data for performance.
+These best practices can help you go beyond the basic requirements to optimise your product data for performance.

 - Use a stable URL.
 The URL that you include shouldn't change unless your landing page moves.
 For example, don't use URLs with timestamps or parts that could change every time you submit your product data.
 Whenever you change your URL, your landing page will need to be evaluated and crawled.
 This process could cause unnecessary load on your servers.

-link [link]attribute if you have a separate landing page designed for mobile devices.
-Learn more about mobile link.
+- Use the mobile link attribute along with the link attribute if you have a separate landing page designed for mobile devices.
+Learn more about mobile link

 - Use Schema.org microdata.
 Use microdata to indicate how elements on your landing page correspond with your product data.
 Specifically, make sure that your microdata matches the variant displayed on your landing page.
-Learn more about microdata.
+Learn more about microdata

 When including a URL for a product with variants, make sure that the variant is automatically selected based on the URL.